pytorch/pytorch/docs/source/notes/serialization.rst

 The distinction between :func:`torch.jit.save` and :func:`torch.save` may not be immediately clear. :func:`torch.save` saves Python objects with pickle.
 This is especially useful for prototyping, researching, and training.
-:func:`torch.jit.save`, on the other hand, serializes modules to a format that can be loaded in Python or C++.
+:func:`torch.jit.save`, on the other hand, serializes ScriptModules to a format that can be loaded in Python or C++.
 This is useful when saving and loading C++ modules or for running modules trained in Python with C++, a common practice when deploying PyTorch models.